cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 The controller will constantly compare the desired state with the current state using the reconciliation loop which ensures that the watched objects get transitioned to the desired state in a defined way.

-The operational (or domain-specific) knowledge is usually encapsulated in one or more Kubernetes custom resources which are defined by custom resource definitions.
+The desired state is encapsulated in one or more Kubernetes custom resources and the controller contains the operational knowledge which is needed to get the objects (such as deployments, services) to their target state.

 #### Kubernetes controllers
 A Kubernetes Controller takes care of routine tasks to ensure the desired state expressed by a particular resource type matches the real-world state (current state,https://engineering.bitnami.com/articles/a-deep-dive-into-kubernetes-controllers.html, https://fntlnz.wtf/post/what-i-learnt-about-kubernetes-controller/).
 For instance, the Deployment controller takes care that the desired amount of pod replicas is running and a new pod spins up, when one pod is deleted or fails.